codelv/atom-db/README.md

 ### Overview

-It an async ORM built on [atom](https://github.com/nucleic/atom) which provides change notification and type enforcment and lower memory footprint.

-With SQL Support

 - Supports MySQL and Postgres
 - Uses django like queries or raw sqlalchemy queries
 - Works with alembic database migrations

-And NoSQL Support

 - Supports MongoDB using motor

 It's still in development....